A unified diagrammatic approach to topological fixed point models: Fermions

 Note that also the open indices have a bond direction.
 An inwards pointing bond direction means we multiply by the fermion parity $(-1)^{|x|}$, where $x$ is the configuration of the open index.
 An outwards bond direction is assumed by default.

 The second difference is that contracting two index pairs $a,a'$ and $b,b'$ one after the other is different from blocking them into a single index pair $ab,a'b'$ that is contracted.
 In order to perform the former contractions, we would have to order the indices like $aa'bb'$, which differs from $aba'b'$ by a sign of $(-1)^{|b||a'|}$.
-Note that despite this, the contractions of $a,a'$ and $b,b'$ still commute with each other, which justifies the network calculus.
-However, liquid mappings for fermionic tensors are not allowed to block multiple indices into one.

-The second point can be fixed by dividing the basis configurations in ``particle'' and ``hole'' configurations (in addition to the partition into even and odd).
-Then we can associate elements of $\mathbb{Z}_4$ to the different configurations as
+This can be fixed by dividing the indices into \emph{input indices} and \emph{output indices}, only allowing contractions between one input and one output index, and choosing the opposite order for the index parts when we block input indices versus output indices.
+In this case, the input/output structure can also be used to choose a canonical bond direction from input to output.